ciastron/cloudyrion_venv_JMN/progress.md

 ```
  Then, to log into a POD, run the command `kubectl exec -it vampi-7b89896c8f-sn8gm -c sidecar -n vulnerable-ns -- /bin/sh`
  Try to ping other pods using their (private) IP address.

 @RuffyJK

+- Used TFsec to find vulnerabilites in our terraform code.
+- Cleaned up the terraform code.
+- Integrated Helm into the code to deploy Juice Shop.

 @nuri4444